open/close all folders

 - Evil Genius: His intelligence has caused some tensions with peers and Hilda herself, who had asked him to work for the joy of others, and not for selfish desires.

-- Evil Redhead: Has red hair and is the most evil of Warriors Gods of Asgard.
+- Evil Redhead: Has reddish/pink hair and is the most evil of Warriors Gods of Asgard.

 - Glass Cannon: Is basically the God Warrior version of this, because of his weak body.
 Even Silver Saints like Marin can inflict severe punishment on him.